aspnetboilerplate/aspnetboilerplate/doc/WebSite/XSRF-CSRF-Protection.md

 token to the request header for every request.
 It gets the token from the **abp.security.antiForgery.getToken()** JavaScript function.

-#### AngularJs
+#### AngularJS

-AngularJs automatically adds the anti-forgery token to all AJAX requests.
+AngularJS automatically adds the anti-forgery token to all AJAX requests.
-See the *Cross Site Request Forgery (XSRF) Protection* section in the AngularJs [$http document](https://docs.angularjs.org/api/ng/service/$http).
+See the *Cross Site Request Forgery (XSRF) Protection* section in the AngularJS [$http document](https://docs.angularjs.org/api/ng/service/$http).
 ABP uses the same cookie and header names by default.
 So, Angular integration works out of the box.